Potential Revision of 10 CFR Part 61

 Staff Initiative to Revise 10 CFR Part 61

 The developments described above will need to be considered if the staff undertakes a revision of Part 61.
-However, the Commission has directed staff in March 26, 2013, SRM-SECY-13-0001, to end further efforts associated with SECY-10-0165, "Staff's Approach to Comprehensive Revision to 10 CFR Part 61" and proceed with the integrated approach to revision 10 CFR Part 61 as described in SECY-13-0001.
+However, the Commission has directed staff in March 26, 2013, SRM-SECY-13-0001, to end further efforts associated with SECY-10-0165, "Staff's Approach to Comprehensive Revision to 10 CFR Part 61" and proceed with the integrated approach to revise 10 CFR Part 61 as described in SECY-13-0001.
 The Commission directed staff to seek stakeholder input on the need for a second rulemaking that would involve more extensive changes to 10 CFR Part 61 and to report back to Commission on the need to perform this second rulemaking after the "limited rulemaking" discussed in detail at Site-Specific Anaylsis Rule Making is complete.

 Public Workshop to Discuss Potential Revision of 10 CFR Part 61